-Figure 3.5.9 and Table 3.5.2 report the list of Chapter 40B-eligible units based on the Subsidized Housing Inventory maintained by EOHLC.
+Figure 3.5.9 and Table 3.5.2 report the list of subsized housing units in Groton based on the Subsidized Housing Inventory maintained by EOHLC.
 As of March 2024, Groton has "safe harbor" status as the town's total number of SHI units met the statutory minimum.
-62 Groton Farms is the most recent addition to the inventory after the Board of Appeals granted the project a comprehensive permit in November 2023, and the state officially added it to the inventory in February 2024.
+63 Groton Farms is the most recent addition to the inventory after the Board of Appeals granted the project a comprehensive permit in November 2023, and the state officially added it to the inventory in February 2024.
 The development adds 200 total units to the community, with 50 of the units having affordability restrictions.

-61 MAPC, "New Subsidized Housing Inventory Figures Provide an Estimate of Affordable Housing Available in each Massachusetts Community," 2023.
+62 MAPC, "New Subsidized Housing Inventory Figures Provide an Estimate of Affordable Housing Available in each Massachusetts Community," 2023.

-62 Executive Office of Housing and Livable Communities, "Subsidized Housing Inventory," 2024.
+63 Executive Office of Housing and Livable Communities, "Subsidized Housing Inventory," 2024.